WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

   </p>
 </div>

-If you refresh the page a couple of times, you will see different names in the headline.
+If you refresh the page a couple of times, you will see different names in the headline due to the load balancing hitting different pods.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/11/Different-names-due-to-the-load-balancing.jpg"><img loading="lazy" src="/assets/img/posts/2020/11/Different-names-due-to-the-load-balancing.jpg" alt="Different names due to the load balancing" /></a>